ably-labs/models/docs/concepts/usage.md

 > **Note**
 > Ably's [Database Connector](https://github.com/ably-labs/adbc) makes it easy to emit change events over Ably transactionally with mutations to your data in your database.

-A model is associated with a *channel name*; the model will invoke the update function for all events it receives on the associated channel.
+A model is associated with a *channel name*; the model will invoke the merge function for all events it receives on the associated channel.

 ## Optimistic events